NAHSRobotics-Team5667/2019-Digital-Eagles-Course-Plan/09_Standard-Practices/README.md

 }
 ```

-As you can see, the Java Docs starts by providing a description of the method/class.
+As you can see, the Java Docs start by providing a description of the method/class.
 This can be seen when hovering over methods/classes in VSCode.
 These "tool tips" are not only useful when writing your code, but they also help others understand what the method expects and what it returns.

 ## Best tool for the job (time based actions vs feedback loops (closed loops vs open loops) )